juglab/EmbedSeg/README.md

 ### Training & Inference on your data

 `*.tif`-type images and the corresponding masks should be respectively present under `images` and `masks`, under directories `train`, `val` and `test`.
 These are cropped in smaller patches in the notebook `01-data.ipynb`.
-The following would be a desired structure to how data should be prepared.
+The following would be a desired structure as to how data should be prepared.

 ```
 data